Extreme users

 Graph of extreme users, with the peak of the bellcurve representing average users and the ends of the graph representing brink users of a product/service.

-Extreme Characters (also known as brink users and extreme users) is a methodology used within user-centered design in order to represent edge case users of a product, brand or user interface.
-Extreme Characters also fits under the umbrella of market segmentation within marketing as it formulates design solutions for both average users and extreme, brink users.
-The concept of creating extreme users has been adopted heavily into the concept user-centered design and human-centered computing, and has led to its wide adoption both within online and offline applications, along with its placement within marketing communications.
+Extreme Characters (also known as brink users and extreme users) is a methodology used within user-centered design to represent edge case users of a product, brand, or user interface.
+The methodology also falls under the broader framework of market segmentation within marketing, as it informs design solutions for both average and extreme users.
+The concept has been widely adopted in user-centered design and human-centered computing, leading to its application across both online and offline contexts, as well as its integration into marketing communications.

-Extreme characters is based within designing for the brink users for a product, this behaviour is cultivated through the collection of data through focus groups and interviews with specific users.
-From this, a clear goal, or user need, is formulated.
-By designing for a user need that is only reflected by a minority of the focus group, the use-case of extreme users is born.
-Through designing for this minority, design solutions stem for both use brink users, and the average user.
+The Extreme Characters methodology is centred on designing for the brink users of a product.
+The process begins with data collection through focus groups and interviews with specific users, from which a clear goal or user need is identified.
+By directing design toward needs that are only reflected by a minority of the focus group, the use case of extreme users emerges.
+Designing for this minority ultimately produces solutions that address both brink users and the average users.

-The concept of extreme characters has, however, come under scrutiny, leading to a critique of its placement within user-centered design and marketing.
-This scrutiny comes under the umbrella that it leads designers and marketers away from the target market for a specific product or service.
-Moreover, the critique also dictates that the methodology does not ultimately portray real end users of a specific product or service.
+The concept of Extreme Characters has nonetheless faced scrutiny, with critics questioning its role within user-centered design and marketing.
+The primary criticism is that the methodology risks directing designers and marketers away from the target market of a specific product or service, and that it does not ultimately represent the real end users of that specific product or service.

-Through the use of extreme users, designers are able to characterise and formulate their products needs to fit around the extreme users differing contexts.
-By observing these work arounds the extreme users use, it allows for the designer to not only form a product for the general population, but for also these brink users.
+Through the use of extreme characters, designers can map the varying contexts in which users interact with a product and tailor their designs to meet a broader range of needs.
+By observing the workarounds that extreme users develop, designers can create solutions that serve not only the general population but also these brink users.

-Finally, the influence of extreme characters can be seen to have formed landmark technologies.
-This can clearly be seen with J. Djajadiningrat's Interaction Relabelling and Extreme Characters referencing the creation of first telephone by Alexander Graham Bell and the creation of the first closed source email protocol within the year 1972 by Vint Cerf.
-It also has a large play in modernistic technology and its overall design.
+Finally, the influence of Extreme Characters can be seen in the development of several landmark technologies.
+This is reflected in J. Djajadiningrat's work Interaction Relabelling and Extreme Characters which references both the invention of the first telephone by Alexander Graham Bell and the creation of the first closed source email protocol in 1972 by Vint Cerf.
+The methodology has also played a significant role in shaping modern technology and its overall design.
 This can be seen with the creation of the Nintendo Wii and the redesign of the Ford Focus.